GenAI Case Study

 The Challenge: First-Time AI Buyer Meets Overbuilt SOW

-The European insurance group's situation reflected a challenge facing thousands of enterprises in 2024–2025: organisations that are experienced technology buyers are navigating GenAI projects for the first time — and the commercial dynamics of AI consulting engagements are significantly different from traditional IT projects.
+The European insurance group’s situation reflected a challenge facing thousands of enterprises in 2024 and 2025.
+Organisations that are experienced technology buyers are navigating GenAI projects for the first time.
+The commercial dynamics of AI consulting engagements are significantly different from traditional IT projects.

+1. Broad, unbounded scope.
 The initial SOW described a vision rather than a project plan.
-It included claims analysis automation, underwriting decision support, customer service chatbot deployment, policy document processing, internal knowledge management, and a "future-proofing" layer for additional use cases.
-Each component was described in broad terms without clear boundaries — the kind of scope definition that inevitably expands during delivery.
-For a first AI project, this was far too ambitious: trying to solve six problems simultaneously when a phased approach (starting with one high-value use case) would deliver faster results at lower risk.
+It included claims analysis automation, underwriting decision support, customer service chatbot deployment, policy document processing, internal knowledge management, and a “future-proofing” layer for additional use cases.
+Each component was described in broad terms without clear boundaries.
+For a first AI project, this was far too ambitious.
+Trying to solve six problems simultaneously when a phased approach (starting with one high-value use case) would deliver faster results at lower risk.

-The €3.8M proposed budget included several elements that were unnecessary for the insurer's core objectives:
+2. Inflated cost with non-essential components.
+The €3.8M proposed budget included several elements that were unnecessary for the insurer’s core objectives.

 SOW ComponentProposed CostNecessity AssessmentDisposition